mattyoung101/tamara/papers/thesis/pages/chapters/lit_review.typ

 masking their existence).
 Xilinx also aims to address single-event transients ("SETs"), where ionising radiation causes voltage spikes on the FPGA routing fabric.
 TMRTool follows a similar approach to the other netlist-level algorithms described above, with some small improvements and Xilinx-specific features.
-The flow first triplicates all inputs, combinatorial logic and routing.
+The flow first triplicates all inputs, combinational logic and routing.
 Then, it inserts voters downstream in the circuit, particularly on finite state machine (FSM) feedback paths.
 One important difference is that, at this point in the flow, Xilinx also decides to triplicate the voters themselves.
 This means there is no single point of failure (which improves redundancy), although it